geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 3. In the menu that appears, right-click on **Windows PowerShell** and select **Run as administrator** in the drop-down menu.

-4. Using **Windows PowerShell**, you must replace the on-premises **adatum.com** domain with the **XXYYZZa.CustomDomain.us** domain (where XXYYZZ is your unique UPN name provided by your lab hosting provider).
-In doing so, you will update the UPN suffix for the primary domain and the UPN on every user in AD DS with **@XXYYZZa.CustomDomain.us**. <br/>
+4. Using **Windows PowerShell**, you must replace the on-premises **adatum.com** domain with the **XXYYZZa.xxxCustomDomainxxx.xxx** domain (where you will replace XXYYZZa with the unique UPN name assigned to your tenant, and you will replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain).
+In doing so, you will update the UPN suffix for the primary domain and the UPN on every user in AD DS with **@XXYYZZa.xxxCustomDomainxxx.xxx**. <br/>

 	‎In the following command, the **Set-ADForest** cmdlet modifies the properties of an Active Directory forest, and the **-identity** parameter specifies the Active Directory forest to modify.
-To perform this task, run the following command to set the **UPNSuffixes** property for the **adatum.com** forest (remember to change XXYYZZ to your unique UPN name):<br/>
+To perform this task, run the following command to set the **UPNSuffixes** property for the **adatum.com** forest (remember to change XXYYZZa to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name):<br/>

-	‎**Set-ADForest -identity adatum.com -UPNSuffixes @{replace="XXYYZZa.CustomDomain.us"}**
+	‎**Set-ADForest -identity adatum.com -UPNSuffixes @{replace="XXYYZZa.xxxCustomDomainxxx.xxx"}**

-5. You must then run the following command that changes all existing adatum.com accounts to the new UPN @XXYYZZa.CustomDomain.us domain.
-As you type the following command, remember to change XXYYZZ to your unique UPN name: <br/>
+5. You must then run the following command that changes all existing adatum.com accounts to the new UPN @XXYYZZa.xxxCustomDomainxxx.xxx domain (remember to change XXYYZZa to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name): <br/>

-	‎**Get-ADUser -Filter * -Properties SamAccountName | ForEach-Object { Set-ADUser \$_  -UserPrincipalName (\$_.SamAccountName + "@XXYYZZa.CustomDomain.us" )}**
+	‎**Get-ADUser -Filter * -Properties SamAccountName | ForEach-Object { Set-ADUser \$_  -UserPrincipalName (\$_.SamAccountName + "@XXYYZZa.xxxCustomDomainxxx.xxx" )}**

 6. You will continue using PowerShell on your Domain Controller VM in the next task.